For even more cozy recipes, be sure to subscribe to my newsletter.

 - 1 teaspoon white vinegar

-- 8 ounces dried pasta, I like either like a long cut, like bucatini, fusilli longhi, or mafaldine, or a tubular pasta, like mezzi rigatoni, rigatoni, or casarecce
+- 8 ounces dried pasta, I like either like a long cut, like fusilli longhi, or mafaldine, or a tubular pasta, like mezzi rigatoni, rigatoni, or casarecce

 - ¼ cup Parmigiano-Reggiano cheese, finely grated